 Alessandro Cardinal Farnese, grandson of Pope Paul III, was the Bishop of Ostia and Dean of the Sacred College of Cardinals at the time of the Interregnum.

 The Hereditary Marshal of the Holy Roman Church and Protector of the Conclave was Don Bernardino Savelli (Francesco Cancellieri, Notizie storiche delle stagioni e di siti diversi in cui sono stati tenuti i conclavi . . .
 (Roma 1823), 19-20, from the conclave diary of Paolo Alaleona, Papal Master of Ceremonies).

-The Governor of Rome was Sangiorgio, and the Governor of the Borgo, and thus Governor of the Conclave, was Ghislieri.
-Don Giacomo Boncompagni, Duke of Soria, General of the Church, and the others took their oath of loyalty on the afternoon of April 21.
+The Governor of Rome was Msgr.
+Sangiorgio; and the Governor of the Borgo, and thus Governor of the Conclave, was Ghislieri.
+Don Giacomo Boncompagni and the others took their oaths of loyalty on the afternoon of April 21.
 Other Guardians of the Conclave were the Ambassador of the King of France, and the two Ambassadors of Bologna.

 Pope Gregory XIII (Boncompagni) died on April 10.
 1585, the Wednesday before Palm Sunday, at the age of 83.
 The novendiales began on April 11, but only lasted five days, due to the arrival of Holy Week, whose observances superceded in the liturgical calendar any other observances.
 The Funeral Oration was preached by Msgr.
 Stefano Tucci, SJ, on Tuesday, April 16.

 During the reign of Gregory XIII (1572-1585), thirty-nine cardinals had died (Petramellari, 203).
 There were sixty living cardinals at the time of the Conclave of 1585 (list in Petramellari, 273-275).
 Another list can be found in G. van Gulik and Conrad Eubel Hierarchia catholica III editio altera (Monasterii 1923), p.
 48 n.
 1. He lists five cardinal bishops, thirty-one cardinal priests (though Cardinal Salviati was still a Cardinal Deacon), and six cardinal deacons (not including Salviati) —a total of forty-two; he also names eighteen absent.